 Here are some practical tips and expert advice to help you master the art of finding perimeters:

-• Pay Attention to Units: Ensure that all side lengths are measured in the same units before you add them together.
+- Pay Attention to Units: make sure all side lengths are measured in the same units before you add them together.
 If necessary, convert the units to a common unit.

-• Estimation: Before you do any calculations, estimate what you think the perimeter should be.
+- Estimation: Before you do any calculations, estimate what you think the perimeter should be.
 This can help you identify any major errors in your calculations.
-For example, if you're finding the perimeter of a room and estimate it to be around 50 feet, an answer of 500 feet would clearly be wrong.
+Take this: if you're finding the perimeter of a room and estimate it to be around 50 feet, an answer of 500 feet would clearly be wrong.

 By following these tips and practicing regularly, you can develop a strong understanding of perimeter calculations and confidently tackle any problem you encounter.